argoproj-labs/training-material/argo-workflows/getting-started/workflow.md

 A workflow is defined as a **Kubernetes resource**.
 Each workflow consists of one or more templates, one of which is defined as the entrypoint.
 Each template can be one of several types, in this example we have one template that is a container.

 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow
 metadata:
-  generateName: hello-world-
+  name: hello
 spec:
   entrypoint: main # the first template to run in the workflows
   templates: